knative/docs/docs/eventing/sources/sinkbinding/getting-started.md

 This topic describes how to create a SinkBinding and connect it to a subject in your cluster.

+If you follow the examples in this topic, you will have a SinkBinding object that resolves a Knative Service (the sink) into a URI, and sets that URI in the environment variable `K_SINK` in new jobs from a cron job (the subject).
+The SinkBinding updates `K_SINK` if the URI changes.

+If you have an existing subject and sink, you can replace the examples with your own values.

 ## Before you begin